 Event fields

-The page event collects several fields about the page:
+The page event collects several fields about the page (all optional):

 FieldTypeDescription